Data Privacy Notice

 3. Who is using your personal data?

 Access to your data will be provided to designated members of our staff who need to view it as part of their work in carrying out the purposes set out in section 5.
-We also share it with the third parties described in section 6.
+We also share data with the third parties described in section 6.

 4. The types of data we hold about you and how we obtained it